Skip to main content

 Pre-trip checklist

-1. Confirm which UK nation your route is in — the rules are different.
+1. Confirm which UK nation your route is in — the rules differ significantly.

-2. For Scotland, check your exact overnight coordinates against current local guidance.
+2. For Scotland, check your exact overnight coordinates against the current Loch Lomond byelaw zone map and any local guidance.

 Read More